victormediacomunication/antimicrosoftedge/README.md

 3. Run cmd as administrator
 Type
 `$ noedge `
-Now this program ask you to enter Version Code of Microsoft Edge for this open setting and search for App Manager and find the version of app after this the program will ask you to clear cache so the cache are located to `%TEMP%` folder so it will be up to you for deletion but I recommend it to clean your computer of potential useless stuff

 _Advert⚠️_
 first of all the antivirus must be deactivated then the program must be opened